Nobody Has Ever Scored 20/20 on This Insanely Hard Trivia Quiz

 Read More

 #17.
-Which animal is the tallest in the world?
+What is the smallest bone in the human body?

 #18.
 Which metal is liquid at room temperature?